Empower. Engage. Enact.

 • Learn how to drive change through civic engagement - from their school community to the global stage.

-• Gain confidence and develop leadership skills when working in their teams.
+• Gain confidence in their public speaking and develop leadership skills when working in their teams.

 FAQs.

-We are incredibly grateful for our partners including Rotary D5550, the Rotary Club of Winnipeg, IPPNW Canada, the Canadian Museum for Human Rights, the Manitoba Association for Rights and Liberties, Soka Gakkai Canada, Manitoba Council for International Cooperation, and more!
+We are incredibly grateful for our partners: Rotary D5550, the Rotary Club of Winnipeg, IPPNW Canada, the Canadian Museum for Human Rights, the Manitoba Association for Rights and Liberties, Soka Gakkai international Association of Canada, Manitoba Council for International Cooperation, and more!

 See our full list of partners.